-- 1. Student absence from scheduled nursing classes, laboratories or clinicals are strongly discouraged.
+1. Student absence from scheduled nursing classes, laboratories or clinicals are strongly discouraged.
 Attendance is recorded for each class, lab and clinical day by the instructors.
-A maximum absent time of 35 hours is allotted during the course of the Practical Nurse Education Program. - IT IS THE STUDENT'S RESPONSIBILITY TO KEEP A RECORD OF THEIR TIME MISSED, SO THAT THEY WILL BE AWARE WHEN THEY ARE APPROACHING 35 HOURS, IN ORDER TO AVOID RISK OF LOSING THEIR FINANCIAL AID. - 2.
-Absence on the day of a scheduled examination is strongly discouraged.
+A maximum absent time of 35 hours is allotted during the course of the Practical Nurse Education Program.

+IT IS THE STUDENT'S RESPONSIBILITY TO KEEP A RECORD OF THEIR TIME MISSED, SO THAT THEY WILL BE AWARE WHEN THEY ARE APPROACHING 35 HOURS.
+IN ORDER TO AVOID RISK OF LOSING THEIR FINANCIAL AID.

+- 2. Absence on the day of a scheduled examination is strongly discouraged.
 Five percentage points are deducted for each quiz or exam missed on the scheduled day and time it is given.
 The Test Taking Policy and Exam Make-Up Policy provide further details on these occurrences. - 3.
-Absence from the clinical area due to communicable illness, or change in health condition, will require written documentation from a physician or other acceptable authority to be presented upon return to the school stating the student meets Physical Requirements to return to school. - The student must fill out a Clinical Make Up form for an excused absence, the next school day after a missed clinical; this is time sensitive to ensure ability to schedule make up. - 4.
+Absence from the clinical area due to communicable illness, or change in health condition, will require written documentation from a physician or other acceptable authority to be presented upon return to the school stating the student meets Physical Requirements to return to school. - 3.
+All missed clinical days must be made up in order to be eligible to progress.
+Clinical make-up days are not guaranteed and may require the student to pay a fee.
+See make-up time policy for more information. - 4.
 The student is required to notify the instructor a minimum of one hour prior to the start of clinical, theory or lab, if they will be absent that day.
-Failure to provide appropriate notification will be considered an unexcused absence.

-- 5. Tardiness is considered unprofessional behavior and will not be tolerated. - a.
+Failure to provide appropriate notification will be considered an unexcused absence. - 5.
+Tardiness is considered unprofessional behavior and will not be tolerated. - a.
 Discipline for tardiness in the classroom and laboratory setting will be at the discretion of the instructor. - b.
 Repeated tardiness may require the student to miss clinical or class that day and the day will be considered as an unexcused absence. - 6.
 Students must be prepared for each clinical day, prepared to promptly begin at 8:00 am with all necessary supplies.
 Students who are not prepared for the clinical day will be dismissed by the clinical faculty for the day.
 Dismissal for lack of preparation is counted as an unexcused clinical absence.
 Clinical documentation and assignments are due on the date and time assigned by the instructor. - 7.
 Excused absences must be approved by the Program Director.
-Excused absences consist only of the following reasons: - Road closure or "No Unnecessary Travel" advisories with documentation of proof - Jury duty and mandated court appearances with documentation of proof - Military service with documentation of proof - Medical documentation for communicable disease - Medical documentation for student illness or injury - Observance of a Religious holiday must be approved one week in advance - Unplanned hospitalization of the student or first degree relative with documentation of proof - Funeral of a first degree relative with documentation of proof
+Excused absences consist only of the following reasons: - Road closure or "No Unnecessary Travel" advisories with documentation of proof - Jury duty and mandated court appearances with documentation of proof - Military service with documentation of proof - Medical documentation for communicable disease - Medical documentation for student illness or injury - Medical documentation for child's illness - Observance of a Religious holiday must be approved one week in advance - Unplanned hospitalization of the student or first degree relative with documentation of proof - Funeral of a first degree relative with documentation of proof